WeTransfer/wt-api-docs/source/includes/_transfer-api.md

 ##### 417

-If you try to finalise a file, but didn't actually upload all chunks it will respond with something like this:
+If you try to finalize a file, but didn't actually upload all chunks it will respond with something like this:

 ```json
 {